i220878/Sem2-OOP-Project/README.md

 It's not complete, and I don't have the motivation to complete it.
 Maybe in the future.
 For now, with the given deadline I had back then, this was what I was able to do.

+You can compile it using the game.sh file present in the folder.

 Enjoy!